 PLEASE NOTE: Actions pertaining to discrimination or harassment on the basis of sex, race, color, age, religion, national origin, handicap or marital status may be filed through the grievance procedure outlined in Appendix II, Student Handbook of Paul Smith’s College of Arts and Sciences.
 Appendix II, “Student Grievance and Appeal Procedure.”
 Section I defines the following words: – grievance – executive officer – grievant – respondent – party in interest – hearing officer – working day(s) – witness – representative- hearing-mediator – affirmative action officer – Affirmative Action Committee.

 Stage 1 – Informal

 A student having a grievance consults with Director of the Center for Accommodative Services (CAS).
-The CAD Director will document details of the dispute and take whatever steps deemed appropriate to achieve an informal resolution of the problem.
+The CAS Director will document details of the dispute and take whatever steps deemed appropriate to achieve an informal resolution of the problem.
 If necessary, the CAS Director will set a meeting with the student and the person (or those people) with whom the disagreement lies.
-If the dispute is with the services provided by the CAS, then the student should consult the Provost.
+If the dispute is with the services provided by the CAS, then the student should consult the Assistant Provost.

 Stage 2 - Formal